radomir-radionov/Node.js/README.md

 ### task

-- use ORM(sequelize) to intreact with the database
+- use ODM(MongoDB) to intreact with the database